 The age of ‘environmental breakdown’ is characterised by the immense scale and severity of human impacts on the environment that extend beyond the dimension of climate change.

 More soil, rock and sediment each year are moved by humans than all natural processes combined.
 Enough concrete and plastic are produced to cover the entire Earth’s surface.
-Land use change and urbanization are causing the sixth mass extinction with species extinction rates matching previous mass extinction events.
+Land use change and urbanisation are causing the sixth mass extinction with species extinction rates matching previous mass extinction events.
 Insect biodiversity and abundance are declining rapidly by 2.5% per year while vertebrate populations have declined by 60% over the past 30 years.
 Intensified agricultural production and deforestation have exposed 30% of the world’s arable land to significant degradation.

 These environmental changes do not exist in isolation but instead interact with each other in complex, non-linear ways.
 Climate change serves to further destabilise the system by global changes in temperature, rainfall patterns and extreme events.
 Exceeding certain tipping points and biophysical thresholds would have catastrophic consequences.
 These interactions cascade into human society and amplify existing social and economic problems and risks global political and financial shocks.

 Societal impacts range from heightened income inequality to forced migration with the rise of environmental refugees, increased conflict over scarce resources and declining human health and malnutrition.

 In spite of the alarming statistics, the IPPR report concludes that the politicians and policies of the past decade have failed to provide adequate solutions to match the scale of the environmental destruction.

 To effectively tackle what is surely the challenge of our generation, the paper envisages a fundamental rethink of existing social, economic and justice systems.
 Societies should strive for a ‘sustainable and just’ future by strengthening their resilience in order to cope with the age of environmental breakdown.
 A ‘shift in understanding’ is required.